jpeg-aic/dataset-BTC-PTC-24/README.md

 By following these instructions, users should be able to effectively work with the datasets and understand the purpose and type of each column included.

 ## License
+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+Please cite the following work if you use this dataset in any way:

+Michela Testolina, Mohsen Jenadeleh, Shima Mohammadi, Shaolin Su, Joao Ascenso, Touradj Ebrahimi, Jon Sneyers, and Dietmar Saupe.
+“Fine-grained subjective visual quality assessment for high-fidelity compressed images”.
+In:Data Compression Conference (DCC), Accepted, IEEE.
+2025.

+arXiv preprint: arXiv:2410.09501 (2024).

 ## Contact